If you want to be happier or find ways to better yourself, don’t give up yet.

-I always seem to jot down “be happier” on my resolutions, but what does that even mean?
-Ugh, it’s overwhelming and stresses me out which is pretty much the opposite of being happier.
+I always seem to jot down “be happier” on my New Years resolutions, but what does that even mean?
+The idea of suddenly becoming happier is overwhelming and stresses me out which is pretty much the opposite of being happier.
 But it doesn’t have to be that way — take just one week to be the happiest you you can be.

 The best part of this challenge is that the actions are so little but make a huge difference.
 You can still take this challenge during the stress of finals or even while volunteering abroad.